Perry Roth, tenor • Shane Rathburn, alto • Justin Polyblank, baritone • Christopher Elchico, soprano

 Said to display “virtuosity of the utmost distinctive order” (Splash Magazine), Barkada Quartet is the first saxophone quartet to capture the Fischoff National Chamber Music Competition’s coveted Grand Prize by winning all five rounds of competition.

 Formed in 2011 at the Indiana University Bloomington Jacobs School of Music (JSoM), Barkada Quartet’s individual members share a friendship and musical camaraderie of such strength that their performances are said to be reminiscent of “watching a group of men having a chat at the water cooler.”
-With each passing season, the Quartet launches increasingly ambitious projects aimed towards establishing a holistic educational program that emphasizes the creative power of social interaction and interdisciplinary collaboration.
+With each passing season, the Quartet pursues increasingly ambitious projects aimed towards establishing an approach to chamber music that emphasizes the creative power of social interaction and interdisciplinary collaboration.